xuwupeng2000/terminology/README.md

 ```

+### to install bundler do this:
-before doing bundle install you need to install bundler
+Before doing bundle install you need to install bundler
 ```bash
 gem install bundler